tir38/android-okhttp-network-monitor/README.md

+Monitor the state of a network with Retrofit/OkHttp and RxJava
+---

 How can we monitor the state of our network connection with Retrofit?
 How can we do it seamlessly and in a single place?
 Let's find out!